| |

 Any apples will work to make homemade applesauce.
 But the best apples to use are tart, sweet and juicy.
 Using sweeter apples, you won’t have to to add as much sugar (or any at all!)

-Johnathon, Pink Lady, Honey Crisp, Fuji ad Gala are my favorites for a flavorful, naturally sweet applesauce.
+Johnathon, Pink Lady, Honey Crisp, Fuji and Gala apples are my favorites for a flavorful, naturally sweet applesauce.

 For no peel instant pot applesauce, avoid Granny Smith and Red Delicious apples because their peels are too tough and won’t be as easy to chew after being cooked.